clarkgrubb/data-tools/doc/INSTALL.md

 It must be run with permission to create files in the install directory as it creates symlinks to the *data tools* repository.

+# INSTALLING ON DEBIAN/UBUNTU

+You may find that the Ruby gems or Python packages fail to build because of missing system packages.
+On Debain or Ubuntu these packages can be installed with:

+    $ sudo apt-get install ruby-dev python-pip

 # SET INSTALLATION DIRECTORY

 You can override the choice of install directory (`~/Bin` or `/usr/local/bin`) by setting the `LOCAL_INSTALL_DIR` environment variable.